Niederschlesischer Oberlausitzkreis

-The Niederschlesischer Oberlausitzkreis (German for district of Lower Silesian Upper Lusatia) was the easternmost Kreis (district) of Saxony and Germany.
+The Niederschlesischer Oberlausitzkreis (German for Lower Silesian district of Upper Lusatia) was the easternmost Kreis (district) of both Saxony and Germany.
 Neighboring districts were (from south clockwise) Löbau-Zittau, Bautzen, Kamenz and the district Spree-Neiße in Brandenburg.
 The urban district Görlitz was in the east, at the border to Poland.

 History

-The territory of this district was not part of Saxony before World War II; rather, it, along with the city of Görlitz, was a part of German Silesia.
+The territory of this district was not part of Saxony before World War II; rather, it was a part of German Silesia, along with the city of Görlitz.
 When most of Silesia was assigned to Poland after the war, the tiny rump of the Silesian province was integrated into Saxony.

 The current district was formed in 1994 by merging the previous districts Niesky and Weißwasser, and most part of the former district Görlitz.
 In August 2008, it became a part of the new district of Görlitz.

 Geography

 The main river in the district is the Neisse, which also forms the boundary to Poland.
 The terrain is mostly hilly, with broad valleys.
 In the past many swamps covered the area, which is now heath areas and many ponds.